chaiexe/TryHackMe-Write-ups/2. Cryptographic Failures Write-up/Readme.md

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/2.%20Cryptographic%20Failures%20Write-up/Images/Screenshot%2010.png)

-Testing the obtained admin credentials on the web application’s login page (http://10.10.152.187:81/login.php) successfully granted access to the admin account, providing console access and revealing the TryHackMe flag, marking the completion of this write-up.
+Testing the obtained admin credentials on the web application’s login page (hxxp[:]//10.10.152.187:81/login.php) successfully granted access to the admin account, providing console access and revealing the TryHackMe flag, marking the completion of this write-up.

 ![Alt text](https://github.com/chaiexe/TryHackMe-Write-ups/blob/main/2.%20Cryptographic%20Failures%20Write-up/Images/Screenshot%2011.png)

 **Lessons Learned:** The developer leaving a note within the page source that pointed to the /assets directory is an example of **Sensitive Data Exposure**.
 This insecure practice led to the discovery of the SQLite database file.

 Upon examining the database contents, the successful cracking of the admin user's hashed password confirmed the presence of a **Cryptographic Failure** vulnerability.
-This serves as a compelling example of what improper cryptographic security looks like.
+This serves as a strong example of what improper cryptographic security looks like.

 <p align="center">+++++++++</p>